jacques-navarro/git-commands/README.md

 ## Making changes

 `git add <file>` stages new files and tracked files that have been modified
+`-u` stages all tracked files that have been updated

 `git commit` commits any  changes that have been staged.
 Launches editor for commit message
 `-m` accepts inline commit message